MorganKryze/ConsoleAppVisuals/docs/introduction/data_viz.md

 ## The `TableView` element

 The `TableView` element is used to display data in a table format.
 It is useful when you want to display a list of items with multiple columns.
+[Learn more](https://morgankryze.github.io/ConsoleAppVisuals/references/ConsoleAppVisuals.Elements.TableView-1.html)

 Let's create a `TableView` element and add it to the window.